ggomdyu/DailyCheck-In/README.md

 # DailyCheck-In
-Do the daily check-in automatically on eCommerce sites, game sites, or anywhere!
+The daily check-in automation program

 ## How to use
 ### GmarketDailyCheckin